CP1401/Practicals/prac_07/README.md

 Time Stopped:   2m 41s
 Percentage:     38.50931677018634%
 ```
+Note: the original program from prac 2 was about i-stop values, but this has nothing to do with that.
+The technique for figuring out minutes and seconds from just seconds is the same, so you can copy your work,
+but do change any references to the old context.

 Rewrite this program using a function that **takes in a number** of seconds and **returns a string** to display that value in minutes and seconds.
-Write a main program that simply displays a bunch of different seconds values in minutes and seconds using a loop.
+Write a main program that displays a bunch of different seconds values in minutes and seconds using a loop.
 Example output:
 ```
 0 seconds is 0m 0s